 It's been four years since my last journal entry, when I announced my move to Manhattan.
-Needless to say, a lot has happened (to us all) since then, but for this update I'm going to focus on my musical development over the last two years.
+Needless to say, a lot has happened (to us all) since then, but for this update I'm going to focus on my musical development over the last two and a half years.

 First, some background for those who aren't already aware . . .

-Long, long ago, when I graduated high school, my dream was to become a professional jazz musician.
-I knew that I wasn't nearly as good as my jazz heroes, but I naively assumed that college would somehow make me a "great" player.
-After a year at one college, and then another year at a different college, it was painfully clear to me that I wasn't learning much at all, and I was only barely improving.
-To be honest, neither school that I attended had much of a jazz curriculum beyond combo and big band classes at that time.
+Long ago, when I graduated high school, my dream was to become a professional jazz musician.
+I knew that I wasn't nearly as good as my jazz heroes, but I naively assumed that college music school would somehow transform me into a "great" player.
+Unfortunately, after two years at two different college music schools, I was only marginally better, and I could see that neither school had the potential to take my playing to the next level.
+Frankly, neither school that I attended had much of a jazz curriculum beyond combo and big band classes at that time.

 After moving to Manhattan, the first two years were mostly spent settling in and remodeling our apartment.
-During those two years, I attended two or three concerts every week.
+While my days were busy, my nights were free to explore the New York jazz scene.
+On average I saw two or three jazz concerts each week (and still do).
 As most of you know, the level of playing here is incredible.
 It's basically the best of the best, night after night.
-While I could have easily felt discouraged by my shortcomings as a jazz musician, instead I felt inspired to see just how good I could get, with great teachers.
+While seeing so many fantastic musicians could have left me feeling discouraged about my playing, I instead felt more inspired than ever to improve as a jazz musician.

-And that's how I decided "how" I wanted to spend the next chapter of my life.
+By the time our apartment remodel was completed, I knew exactly "how" I wanted to spend the next chapter of my life.
 I would devote myself full-time to music, and finally get the jazz education that I never received when I was in college.
 To be clear, I'm not trying to become a professional jazz musician.
-I would, however, like to see if I can become as good as one.
-Or at least as good as the person people call when the "great" players aren't available!
+I would, however, like to see if I can become (almost?) as good as one.
+Or at least as good as someone people call when the "good" players aren't available!

 Rather than spend a fortune on a top music school that I probably couldn't get into anyway, I decided to take private lessons with the best teachers I could find.
 And that's what I've been doing for the past two years.
-I've wanted to share my experiences in those lessons, but I've been too busy practicing.
+For a while now, I've wanted to share my experiences in those lessons, but I've been too busy practicing.
 Seriously!
-I now practice a mix of piano, trumpet, and ear training for a total of 4 or 5 hours each day.
-I still have a year or two (or 20?) before I'll be where I want to be in my playing, but for the first time, I feel like I might actually get there.
+I now practice a mix of piano, trumpet, and ear training for a total of four or five hours each day.
+I still have a year or two (or twenty?) before I'll be where I want to be in my playing, but for the first time, I feel like I might actually get there.